rancher-sandbox/sbombastic/docs/rfc/0000-template.md

 RFCs are a tool for achieving consensus, alignment, and documenting it for reference.

-When developing complex features that touch different parts of SBOMbastic, it is useful to have consensus on what the feature entails, its pros and cons, and how the implementation will be achieved.
+When developing complex features that touch different parts of SBOMscanner, it is useful to have consensus on what the feature entails, its pros and cons, and how the implementation will be achieved.